survivejs/webpack-book/manuscript/techniques/04_testing.md

 };
 ```

+T> If you want to emit the reports to specific directories below `dir`, set `subdir` per each report.

-If you execute karma now (`npm run test:karma`), you should see new directories containing coverage reports.
+If you execute karma now (`npm run test:karma`), you should see a new directory containing coverage reports.
 The HTML report can be examined through the browser and it should look something like this:

 ![Coverage in browser](images/coverage.png)